 Of these Lucas Allerts Voorhis (3) married, September 2, 1726, Ann Kipp.
 They resided at Hackensack.
 Their children of the fourth generation were Ann, Henry, Lena, Elizabeth, Margrietie, Nicholas, Catharine, Isaac, and Jacob.
 Of these, Nicholas (4) married Jannetje Ackerman and had issue Albert N., Ann, Lucas, Henry, and Jannetje.

 Albert N. Voorhis (5) was born in 1767.
 He was a farmer and resided at Schraalenburgh.
 He married, December 10, 1791, Grietie Demarest, who died in 18654, leaving several children of the sixth generation.

-Nicholas H. Voorhis (7) married Caroline, daughter of Peter B. Westervelt, of Cresskill, N. J. He resided at Cresskill until his death.
+Nicholas H. Voorhis (7) married Caroline, daughter of Peter B. Westervelt, of Cresskill, New Jersey.
+He resided at Cresskill until his death.

 Mr. Voorhis married Ruth Richardson and has four children: Edward, aged thirteen; Henry, aged eleven; Raymond, aged nine; and Clarence, aged seven.

 Source: Harvey, Cornelius Burnham, Editor; Genealogical History of Hudson and Bergen Counties, New Jersey, New York: The New Jersey Genealogical Publishing Company, 1900.